BUG1989/caffe-int8-convert-tools/README.md

   --output OUTPUT       path to output calibration table file --group GROUP         enable the group scale
-  --gpu GPU             use gpu to forward python caffe-int8-convert-tool-dev.py --proto=test/models/mobilenet_v1.prototxt --model=test/models/mobilenet_v1.caffemodel --mean 103.94 116.78 123.68 --norm=0.017 --images=test/images/ output=mobilenet_v1.table --group=1
+  --gpu GPU             use gpu to forward python caffe-int8-convert-tool-dev.py --proto=test/models/mobilenet_v1.prototxt --model=test/models/mobilenet_v1.caffemodel --mean 103.94 116.78 123.68 --norm=0.017 --images=test/images/ output=mobilenet_v1.table --gpu=1
 ```

-Although it's done,but the speed of group quanization is very slow......The difference from the old tool is that we try to get the int8_scale of bottom blob not the top blob.
+Although it's done,but the speed of group quanization is very slow ......The difference from the old tool is that we try to get the int8_scale of bottom blob not the top blob.

 ### How to use the output file(calibration-dev.table)